-How I Coped with Wearing Colostomy Bags and Managing a Stoma
+How I Coped with Wearing Colostomy Bags

 It did not really take me that long to learn how to cope with wearing colostomy bags.
 I remember when I first walked out through the hospital doors that cold winter evening after spending weeks there and undergoing two major operations.
 On my way out, I think I felt a little more confident about managing my stoma.

 The initial after-surgery shock soon wore off and with acceptance and adaption to my new condition, I had decided to quickly get over it and learn to live with a colostomy.
 After that long four-week stay, I had learned how to wear, take care of, and fix, drain or change colostomy bags.

 But when I got back home, I lost some of that confidence I had built up.
 There were no nurses around to help, pamper, and take care of me.
 There were no more confidence-building pep talks about how easy it is to live with and manage a colostomy.